 Bursting with flavor, spicy shrimp are amazing and so easy to make.
-Serve them as an appetizer, as a main dish over cauliflower rice, or use them in salads and in low-carb tacos.
+Serve them as an appetizer, as a main dish over cauliflower rice, or use them in salads and in tacos.

-I love these spicy shrimp.
-They are so very tasty, and – just as important – very easy to make.
-My husband says this is his favorite out of all my shrimp recipes!
+I especially love these spicy shrimp.
+They are so very tasty, and - just as important - very easy to make.
+My husband, who loves well-seasoned foods, requests them often, and I am happy to oblige!